NightfallRollup/nightfall-sdk/README.md

 See [scripts](/examples/scripts/).

-All of the scripts are explained in short detail below.
+All scripts are explained in short detail below.
 Run them using the given commands (present in the project package.json `scripts`).

 **We strongly recommend reading the [Getting started](#getting-started) section first**.

 #### User Factory

-All scripts begin with an instantiation of the `UserFactory` class, which requires the following params:
+Most of the examples begin with an instantiation of the `UserFactory` class, which requires the following params:

 - `clientApiUrl`: HTTP URL of a running Nightfall Client
 - `blockchainWsUrl`: [optional] Websocket URL of a blockchain node - not needed when using SDK in browser